Camillo Mariani

-Camillo Mariani (Vicenza 1565–Rome 1611) was a major Italian sculptor whose work bridged the artistic worlds of Venice and Rome, forming a base for the Baroque style of the seventeenth century.
+Camillo Mariani (1565 in Vicenza – 1611 in Rome) was a major Italian sculptor whose work bridged the artistic worlds of Venice and Rome, forming a base for the Baroque style of the seventeenth century.

 Biography

 Camillo Mariani was born in 1565 in Vicenza, Italy.
 His father Antonio, a native of Siena in the Tuscany region, fled to the Veneto after the fall of Siena to Florence in 1555.
 Camillo received his artistic training in the established Vicenza workshop of Lorenzo Rubini and his sons Agostino and Vigilio.

 By fortunate coincidence, Mariani’s connection with the Rubini workshop drew him into a sculpture tradition tracing back to Rome and the Vatican, because Lorenzo Rubini’s wife, Margherita, was the sister of Alessandro Vittoria, the protégé and successor to the leading Venetian sculptor and architect Jacopo Sansovino.
-Sansovino, in turn, was trained in Rome, where he established an important reputation before being forced to flee the city in 1527 when it was sacked by forces of the Holy Roman Emperor.
+Sansovino, in turn, was trained in Rome, where he established an important reputation before being forced to flee the city in 1527 when it was sacked by the forces of the Holy Roman Emperor.
 The indirect connection to the Roman artistic scene certainly influenced Mariani’s work stylistically, and one may speculate that it also played a part in his decision to move his own studio to Rome in 1597.

 Before moving to Rome and the Papal court, however, Mariani received a number of prestigious commissions in Venice and the Veneto, benefiting from his connections with the Rubinis and Vittoria, as well as with the Vicentine architect Vincenzo Scamozzi.
 After working with Agostino Rubini and other established sculptors of the region in producing statues for Andrea Palladio’s Teatro Olimpico in Vicenza, he moved on to create three of the statues—Aeolus, Proserpine and Hymen—surmounting the roofline of Sansovino’s Biblioteca Marciana in the Piazza di San Marco in Venice.
 (Alas, Hymen was destroyed when the nearby bell tower of the Basilica of San Marco collapsed in 1902.).

 The masterworks of Mariani’s Veneto period resulted from his commission to produce six more-than-lifesize sculptures of historic ancestors of the Cornaro family for the family’s Palladio-designed Villa Cornaro in Piombino Dese.
 The statues, one scholar has noted, "are characterized by a largeness of form, an emotive intensity and expressive movement."
 The figures, another suggests, "project themselves into space, stretching to escape their niches with their gestures and establish a rapport with the viewer.

 After moving his studio to Rome in 1597, Mariani immediately found his place in the Roman and Vatican art scene.
 By 1600 he was admitted to membership in the Virtuosi al Pantheon, the city’s oldest social organization; membership in the Accademia di San Luca followed in 1604.